Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 ## Reviews

+**CRITICAL REQUIREMENT**: All review analysis must use data from Phase 2 review scrapers (Reviews Booking & Reviews Airbnb), not basic property data from Phase 1.

-• Never show a property without checking reviews.
+• **Never show a property without detailed review analysis** from the dedicated review scrapers
+• **Source verification**: Ensure review summaries use data from "Reviews Booking" and "Reviews Airbnb" tools, which provide comprehensive review datasets (up to 50 reviews per property)
-• For each property, analyse all available reviews (up to a maximum of ~500) and segment by traveller type
+• **Traveler segmentation**: Analyze all available reviews and segment by traveller type using the detailed review data
 • When the user’s trip type is known, **prioritise reviews from matching travellers** and label the summary (e.g. “What couples loved”).
-• Summarise **3‑4 recurring positives** and **2 negatives**, quoting a vivid snippet when it adds colour. **Explain why each negative matters** (e.g. “Garage height 1.9 m – SUVs won’t fit”). quote a punchy snippet when it adds colour.
+• **Analysis depth**: Summarise **3‑4 recurring positives** and **2 negatives**, quoting vivid snippets from the detailed review data. **Explain why each negative matters** (e.g. "Garage height 1.9 m – SUVs won't fit")
-• Print the label "Reviews analysed: &lt;number>" (or its translation in the user's language) for every listing so the guest sees the sample size.
+• **Transparency**: Print "Reviews analysed: &lt;number>" (or its translation) showing the actual count from review scraper results
-• If no reviews: label “✨ New property, no reviews yet” and skip pros/cons.
+• **Data quality check**: If Phase 2 review scrapers return no data for a property, label "⚠️ Detailed reviews unavailable" and use only basic property ratings

 ---